 Since that time, Action On Hearing Loss has reported that 10 million people in the UK are currently suffering from hearing loss, and they project that number to jump up to 14.5 million people by 2031.

-Assuming that projection is accurate, roughly 1 in 5 UK residents will experience ear damage from loud noise, with potential lasting hearing loss also standing as an ongoing threat to all sufferers.
+Assuming that projection remains stable, roughly 1 in 5 UK residents will experience this bothersome ringing resulting from loud noise, with potential lasting hearing loss also standing as an ongoing threat to all sufferers.

-Action On Hearing Loss posits that the inability to fully enjoy music as a result of earplugs is merely a “misconception.”
+Action On Hearing Loss, however, posits that the inability to fully enjoy music as a result of earplugs is merely a “misconception”.

-In fact, employers in the entertainment industry are required by law to provide ear protection to staff in situations where sound levels will be in excess of 85 dB.
+In fact, employers in the entertainment industry are required by law to provide ear protection to staff in situations where sound levels will be in excess of 85 decibels (dB).

-This applies to many live music venues, which often range from 100 dB, the equivalent of standing by your blender while it’s making a smoothie, to 130 dB, the same volume you’d experience standing 100 meters from a jet during takeoff.
+For reference, many live music venues often range in volume level from 100 dB (the equivalent of standing by a blender while it’s making a smoothie) to 130 dB (the same volume you’d experience standing 100 meters from a jet during takeoff).

 How Loud Is Too Loud?

-In fact, your ears can probably handle 85 dB for about eight continuous hours before it becomes harmful.
+In fact, your ears can only handle 85 dB for only about eight continuous hours before it becomes harmful.

-At a concert or festival, however, noise levels often exceed 100 and even go up to 120 dB for well-amplified concerts in large venues.
-At volume levels that high, safe exposure ranges from around 10 seconds (120 dB) up to 15 minutes (100 dB), well before the end of just about any concert.
-Many concerts and festivals go on for hours, more than enough time to cause damage.
+At a concert or festival, however, noise levels often exceed 100 dB and even go up to 120 dB for well-amplified concerts in large venues.
+At volume levels that high, safe exposure ranges from around 10 seconds (120 dB) up to 15 minutes (100 dB).
+Many concerts and festivals go on for several hours, which is more than enough time to cause damage that results in tinnitus.